Charge functions for all dimensional partitions

 \subsection{Numerical Verification}

-For Lemma \ref{A2}, we don't give a analytical proof.
-Instead,we perform exhaustive enumeration and have it proved for 6D.
-For 8D, we perform Monte Carlo sampling tests and check its correctness.
+For the statement \eqref{A2}, we do not provide an analytical proof.
+Instead, we verify it for 6D by exhaustive enumeration.
+For 8D, we perform Monte Carlo sampling tests to check its correctness.

 For the 6D case, the total number of boxes in the hypercube $HC^{(6)}$ is $2^6 = 64$.
 The size of the configuration space is manageable (in total 7836132 cases), allowing us to perform an exhaustive enumeration of all possible partitions $\Delta^{(6)} \subseteq HC^{(d)},(d=1,2,...,6)$.
-We calculate the pole order $\omega_{\Delta^{(6)}}(\vec{\square})$ at the target position $\vec{\square}=(1,1,\dots,1)$ for every unique partition.
+We calculate the pole order $\omega_{0,\Delta^{(6)}}(\vec{\square})$ at the target position $\vec{\square}=(1,1,\dots,1)$ for every unique partition.

 The results for $d=6$ are presented in Fig.\ref{fig:even_dim_check}(a).
 The horizontal axis represents the number of boxes $N = |\Delta^{(6)}|$, ranging from 0 to 64.
 The vertical axis shows the calculated pole order.
-It is evident that for all valid partitions, the pole order satisfies the condition $\omega \leq 1$.
-The maximum value $\omega = 1$ is achieved only when $N=0,1,63,64$ , which is consistent with the theoretical prediction that these are the only admissible configurations in $G(\sum \vec{e}_i)$ for the hypercube geometry.
-The distribution of pole orders forms a characteristic ``U'' shape, strictly bounded by the threshold line $\omega=1$.
+It is evident that for all valid partitions, the pole order satisfies the condition $\omega_{0,\Delta^{(6)}}\leq 1$.
+The maximum value $\omega_{0,\Delta^{(6)}}=1$ is achieved only when $N=0,1,63,64$ , which is consistent with the theoretical prediction that these are the only admissible configurations in $G(\vec q_n)$ for the hypercube geometry.
+The distribution of pole orders forms a characteristic ``U'' shape, strictly bounded by the threshold line $\omega_{0,\Delta^{(6)}}=1$.

 For the 8D case, the hypercube $HC^{(8)}$ contains $2^8 = 256$ boxes.
 The number of unique partitions (equal to the Dedekind number $M(8)$) is astronomically large, making exhaustive enumeration computationally intractable.
 Therefore, we adopted an independent Monte Carlo sampling approach.
 For each box number $N \in [0, 256]$, we generated a large number of random valid partitions satisfying the melting rule and computed their potential functions.